Meteor-Community-Packages/meteor-autoform/README.md

 The `framework` attribute can be used with this helper as well.
 See the "Frameworks" section.
 To set the framework for the label, use `label-framework`.

+The `template` attribute can be used with this helper as well.
+See the "Custom Templates" section.

 ### afQuickField Example